 Academic buildings at L&C are close together, so don’t worry if you only have a 10 minute break between classes - that is usually plenty of time to get from one class to another.

 We generally recommend spreading courses across your week so that no one day is completely open or completely booked.
 Homework and other assignments are often spread more evenly throughout the week with this type of schedule.
 However, some students prefer to cluster their courses (i.e. back-to-back classes on Mondays, Wednesdays, and Fridays).
 With this type of arrangement, you would need to carefully manage your time on non-class days, since you’ll likely have multiple assignments due on the same day in different classes.

 It’s not always possible to design your dream schedule.
 You may have to prioritize class availability and/or fulfill a certain interest or requirement, over your ideal schedule.
 While your schedule may not be exactly what you want, you can make any schedule work with preparation and planning.

 Try to keep in mind how the work you’ll be doing in your classes will fit together.
 When possible, we suggest picking courses that offer a variety of different kinds of “brain work” that strikes a balance between reading- and writing-intensive, quantitative problem solving, world language, or creative courses.
 You might love one particular subject, but too much of one thing is usually a bad idea!
 Remember, you will be registered for one reading and writing intensive course already if you are taking Core 120: Words, or one quantitative course if you are taking Core 121: Numbers.

-As you prepare to register, it is important to have a list of backup courses, so that if a particular course is full when it is your turn to register, you will have another course in mind.
+As you prepare to register, it is important to have a list of backup courses, so that if a particular course is full when you are ready to register, you will have another course in mind.
 It is also useful to have backup courses so that you have a few different schedule options in case some of the courses you are interested in are offered at the same time.